javascript-sintaxis-basica

 Braces {} in JavaScript are used to define code blocks, especially in control structures like functions, loops, or conditions.

-All the code within the braces belongs to the same block and will execute together (for the interpreter, it’s as if it were a single instruction).
+All code inside the braces belongs to the same block and will be executed together (for the interpreter, it’s as if it were a single instruction).

 }